EIT-team/Mesher/examples/readme.md

 # Example meshes

 The given examples have been tested on Ubuntu, either natively or running through Windows Subsystem for Linux.

-The parameter used for each example are set to run quickly/produce small meshes, more realistic parameters, which will generate higher resolution meshes are also provided (e.g. Brain_params_HR.txt)
+The parameters used for each example are set to run quickly/produce small meshes.
+More realistic parameters, which will generate higher resolution meshes are also provided (e.g. `Brain_params_HR.txt`)

 See `runexamples.m` for usage of the MATLAB wrappers.

 ## Unit Cube

+The simplest "Hello world" example.

  ```bash
  ../bin/mesher -i unitcube/unit_cube.inr -e unitcube/electrodes.txt  -p unitcube/input_idx.txt -o unitcubeexample -d unitcube/output/